hashicorp/vault/ui/stories/ttl-picker2.md

 <!--THIS FILE IS AUTO GENERATED.
 This file is generated from JSDoc comments in app/components/ttl-picker2.js.
 To make changes, first edit that file and run "yarn gen-story-md ttl-picker2" to re-generate the content.-->

 ## TtlPicker2
-TtlPicker2 components are used to enable and select TTL
+TtlPicker2 components are used to enable and select time to live values.
+Use this TtlPicker2 instead of TtlPicker if you:
+- Want the TTL to be enabled or disabled
+- Want to have the time recalculated by default when the unit changes (eg 60s -> 1m)

 **Params**